chinkeongho/fitness_strava/README.md

 ## Troubleshooting
 - `401 Unauthorized`: refresh tokens expire if access is revoked; re-run the OAuth flow.
 - Missing paths: ensure your `.env` is loaded before running the fetcher.
-- Empty map: verify activities have GPS streams and your map tile token is valid.
+- Empty map: verify activities have GPS streams.

 ## Roadmap
 - Sport/date filters and activity type toggles.